sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 # Overview

-This document aims to outline the approach for testing the stress and latency of gNMI GET/SET operations supported by the gNMI protocol as part of GPINs OpenConfig end-to-end testing.
+This document aims to outline the approach for testing the stress and latency of gNMI GET/SET operations supported by the gNMI protocol as part of OpenConfig end-to-end testing.

 # Background

-With SONiC as the network operating system (NOS) for GPINS, gNMI is responsible for monitoring, streaming telemetry, and configuration management.
-Broadcom's Unified Management Framework (UMF) provides gNMI streaming telemetry based on the standard OpenConfig model.
+With SONiC as the network operating system (NOS), gNMI is responsible for monitoring, streaming telemetry, and configuration management.

 The gNMI client can invoke a GET,  and/or SET request.
 The SET operations can be further categorized into UPDATE, REPLACE, and DELETE operations.

 # gNMI Protocol Testing

 The current approach to test the gNMI protocol features is to leverage the existing or planned end-to-end tests to be written for the gNMI paths.
 The idea is to reduce the duplication of test cases and use the ones already planned for verifying the paths to test the protocol features at the same time.\
-For example, any of the tests that use a GET/SET request for any of the config leafs can be extended to also test the config subtrees. \
-As to the question of which of the path tests are to be used for which feature test, that is still TBD based on the completion and review of all the path E2E tests.

 # Purpose